eromicyle/eromicyle/README.md

 ## Hi there 👋

 ### 🚀 About Me
 I'm a passionate **Web Developer** with a strong foundation in **C++ programming**.
-I love creating efficient and scalable web solutions while continuously learning and growing in the tech world.
+My journey started with solving problems in C++, which sparked my interest in web development.
+Now, I focus on creating efficient, scalable web solutions while continuously learning and embracing new challenges in the tech world.

 ### 🌐 Tech Stack
 - **Programming Languages**: HTML, CSS, JavaScript, C++